spacetelescope/nirspec_pipe_testing_tool/README.md

 at the end.
 If you want to see/save a different extension add at the end ```-e=1``` for extension 1, and so on.

+d) Now, the data is ready to be ran through cal_detector1.
+Please go ahead and do that before running the tool.

 6. In a text file editor, you are going to modify the configuration file "cwspec2_config.cfg" (but everything should be ok for the first run but better to check).